betterwrite/generi/README.md

 `npm i -g generi` `yarn global add generi`
 ### Basic Usage

-To initialize generi, use 'generi init'.
+To initialize generi, use `generi init`

 To generate a release, use `generi log <release>`